 12. How to soothe your fussy baby

 Learn how to soothe your fussy baby early on.
 There’s nothing more heartbreaking than having a fussy baby and you not knowing what the heck to do!
 It happened to me and I literally cried because my first born was crying so much.
-She had gas build up and I tried everything and nothing helped.
+She had gas build up and developed colic and I tried everything and nothing helped.
 Until my hubby and I were taking her to the hospital in our car and she burped and fell asleep.
 Back home it was.

 Now here are a few tips on how to soothe your fussy baby: